brandoz2255/Obsidian-Notes/One_folder/Hack of the box/Vim.md

-* is a text editor that is upwards compatible to Vi which can be used for writing code
+* is a text editor that is upwards compatible to Vi which can be used for writing code or editing files